-- (1) Subsurface Survey.
+Subsurface Survey.
 In most instances some type of subsurface investigation will be necessary to discover sites.
 Testing methods will depend on field conditions and the types of sites anticipated.
 Under most conditions, shovel testing is the preferred method.
-Alternative methods may be used at the investigator's discretion, but should be approved by both the lead agency and the SHPO. - (a) Shovel tests should measure 30 x 30 cm or greater and be placed at intervals no greater than 30 meters.
+Alternative methods may be used at the investigator's discretion, but should be approved by both the lead agency and the SHPO.

+- a) Shovel tests should measure 30 x 30 cm or greater and be placed at intervals no greater than 30 meters.
 All fill should be screened through 1/4-inch hardware cloth.
 Tests are to be excavated to at least 80 cmbs (depth), or until impenetrable substrate (i.e., bedrock or clay), a known sterile subsoil, or the water table is reached.
 Individual shovel tests are to be recorded on project field maps, but may be more generally described in the report.
-The total number of excavated shovel tests should be included in the report.

-- (b) Posthole diggers are not to be used as a survey technique, in most instances. - (c) Mechanical topsoil stripping should not be used as a survey technique, in most cases (see (e) below). - (d) Mechanical augers, while not recommended, can be used in areas that have impregnable ground cover (e.g., urban areas with concrete, brick rubble, etc.).
+The total number of excavated shovel tests should be included in the report. - b) Posthole diggers are not to be used as a survey technique, in most instances. - c) Mechanical topsoil stripping should not be used as a survey technique, in most cases (see (e) below). - d) Mechanical augers are not recommended, and should only be used with prior consultation with the SHPO.
+In some instances they can be used in areas that have impregnable ground cover (e.g., urban areas with concrete, brick rubble, etc.).
 They are to be placed at intervals not greater than 30 meters.
 Fill should be screened.
-Auger tests should be documented in the same manner as shovel tests. - (e) Mechanical deep testing (e.g., backhoe trenches or coring) may be necessary in active depositional environments.
-All deep testing should comply with OSHA Standards for Excavation Safety (29 CFR 1926 Subpart P and appendices). - (2) Surface Survey.
+Auger tests should be documented in the same manner as shovel tests, including stratigraphic details. - e) Mechanical deep testing (e.g., backhoe trenches or coring) may be necessary in active depositional environments.
+All deep testing should comply with OSHA Standards for Excavation Safety (29 CFR 1926 Subpart P and appendices).

+Surface Survey.
 Surface survey is a valid site discovery method, and can be used in areas where surface visibility exceeds 50 percent.
 Subsurface testing will supplement surface inspection.

-In general, surface survey should be systematic.
+a) In general, surface survey should be systematic.
 The maximum interval between surveyors should not normally exceed 30 meters.

-- (a) Shovel test intervals along transects may be up to 60 meters.
-Highly eroded areas, where subsoil is visible at or just below the surface, areas that have been mechanically site-prepped, plowed fire breaks, and recently plowed fields are the most common instances where such high visibility makes surface survey appropriate. - (c) If an area has good surface visibility, but is in a dynamic depositional environment (e.g., the foot of a slope or adjacent to an aggrading waterway), then 30-meter or closer interval subsurface testing is required. - (d) When surface survey locates a site, close interval subsurface testing will be necessary to determine the site's stratigraphy and boundaries.
+- b) Shovel test intervals along transects may be up to 60 meters.
+Highly eroded areas, where subsoil is visible at or just below the surface, areas that have been mechanically site- prepped, plowed fire breaks, and recently plowed fields are the most common instances where such high visibility makes surface survey appropriate. - c) If an area has good surface visibility, but is in a dynamic depositional environment (e.g., the foot of a slope or adjacent to an aggrading waterway), then 30-meter or closer interval subsurface testing is required. - d) When surface survey locates a site, close interval subsurface testing will be necessary to determine the site's stratigraphy and boundaries.

-3. Record Keeping
+3. RECORD KEEPING